Vítor Barata

-Club career
+Career

 Early in his football career, Barata underwent trials with Portuguese giants Benfica and Sporting CP, with whom he signed in August 2011 at the age of 14.
 He spent two years with the club, playing at youth level.
 On 5 November 2014, Barata made his professional debut with Marítimo B in a 2014–15 Segunda Liga match against União Madeira.

 In July 2019, Barata signed a two-year contract with Greek Super League 2 side Ergotelis.

 On 5 February 2022, Barata joined Polish III liga club Stal Stalowa Wola.
 He made his debut in a friendly against Polonia Bytom and scored one goal.

 On 6 July 2022, he returned to Greece to join Ágios Nikólaos.